XSilverlink/LB-ReadMe-Files/StreamUP Twitch Prediction System/ReadMe.md

 ![](https://raw.githubusercontent.com/XSilverlink/LB-ReadMe-Files/main/StreamUP%20Twitch%20Prediction%20System/images/LioranBoard_Receiver_h7ErAZNGmd.png)

+### Information section:
+This just has some general info for you to read
+### Edit section:
+This section you can edit the values on the right where it says 'Var./Real/"String"*'
 |  Value | Variable |  Type | Extra info |
 |--|--|--|--|
 | 1 | Prediction Title | String | Max 45 characters